Saturn AL-51: Development

+izdeliye 177

-Technology from the AL-51F-1 has been combined with existing AL-41F-1 derivatives to create a new hybrid variant called izdeliye 177S (not to be confused with the existing 117S), designed in 2023-24.
-Rostec claims this engine achieves the thrust of the AL-41F-1S (117S) while having better fuel economy and lifespan of 6,000 hours, and can replace existing AL-31F variants on Su-30, Su-34, and Su-35.
+Technology from the AL-51F-1 has been combined with existing AL-41F-1 derivatives to create a new hybrid variant called izdeliye 177 and 177S (not to be confused with the existing 117 and 117S), designed in 2023-24.
+Rostec claims the izdeliye 177S achieves the thrust of the AL-41F-1S (117S) while having better fuel economy and lifespan of 6,000 hours, and can replace existing AL-31F variants on Su-30, Su-34, and Su-35.
+During Dubai Air Show 2025, not only the Su-57 performed flight demo which exposed its side weapon bay for the first time, UAC also unveiled the new engine, claimed to have maximum afterburner thrust of 14,500 kgf and a maximum dry thrust 9,000 kgf, with a minimum specific fuel consumption lower than 0.67 kg/kgf x h.
+The dry mass of the engine is 1,530 kg, with an inlet diameter of 905 mm.
+The izdeliye 177 is intended for the Su-57, and is claimed to have maximum afterburner thrust of 16,000 kgf (157 kN, 35,300 lbf) and a maximum dry thrust 11,000 kgf (108 kN, 24,300 lbf), while achieving the same fuel economy as the 177S.
+The displayed scaled model of the Su-57 featured two-dimensional (2D) thrust-vectoring engine nozzle configuration meant to reduce radar and thermal signature.

 Design

 The AL-51F-1 is a two-shaft low-bypass afterburning turbofan engine.
 The architecture is a three-stage fan driven by a single-stage low pressure turbine and five-stage high pressure compressor driven by single-stage high pressure turbine.
-Unlike its AL-41F1 predecessor, the engine has glass-fiber plastic IGVs and convergent-divergent nozzles that use serrated flaps to reduce its radar signature as well as 19% higher thrust-to-weight ratio, 6.4% better specific thrust, and 9% lower specific fuel consumption; estimated thrust is 107.9 kN dry and 166.8 kN in afterburner.
-The AL-51F1 has full authority digital engine control (FADEC) to ensure its reliability in various operating conditions.
+Unlike its AL-41F1 predecessor, the engine has glass-fiber plastic IGVs and convergent-divergent nozzles that use serrated flaps to reduce its radar signature as well as 19% higher thrust-to-weight ratio, 6.4% better specific thrust, and 9% lower specific fuel consumption; estimated thrust is 107.9 kN dry and 161.8 kN in afterburner.
+The AL-51F-1 has full authority digital engine control (FADEC) to ensure its reliability in various operating conditions.